ericoporto/ags-manual-wiki/DrawingSurface.md

     DrawingSurface.DrawString(int x, int y, FontType font, string text, ...)

 Draws the *text* onto the surface at (x, y), using the supplied font number.
-The text will be drawn in the current drawing colour.
+The text will be drawn in the current drawing color.

 You can insert the value of variables into the message.
 For more information, see the [string formatting](StringFormats)